 I had the pleasure of experiencing a food tour in Testaccio thanks to Monograms Travel.
 It was one of the optional tours I arranged during my time in Rome.
 My Monograms local guide booked the tour with Eating Europe, which hosts local food tours across the continent.

 I loved this opportunity with Monograms because it allowed me the independence to customize my Roman holiday, just like I did in London.
 I could do things that I really wanted to do, on my own.
-I have no issues with traveling solo as I did on this trip, but I appreciated the chance to be in a small group wandering the streets on a food and wine tour.
+I have no issues with traveling solo as I did on this trip, but I appreciated the chance to be in a small group wandering the streets on a beautiful Roman evening on a food and wine tour.
 Who wouldn’t?

 You can get to Testaccio by walking (it’s about 30 minutes from the Colosseum), metro (get off at Piramide station), or by taxi or Uber.
 A note about cabs.
 I found them much cheaper than Uber every single time.
 Cabs are plentiful, the drivers really know the city and rides were 50% cheaper than Uber.
 I have no idea why but there you go.

 Our host was Michele Volzone, a local Testaccio resident who’s operated the tour for the past five years.
 He introduced our small group to his community in an intimate way that highlighted the authenticity and great food of the working-class neighbourhood.

 ‘Testaccio is a neighborhood of locals who live and work here,’ said Michele.
 In fact, it’s one of the areas that has the most Roman inhabitants living and working in it.
 During our tour and apart from our small group, I didn’t hear or see any other non-Romans during our three-hour private food tour.
 How perfect is that?

 Of course, the neighbouhood has come a long way since its days as Rome’s meatpacking district.
 From 1891 to 1970, many of the locals worked in what was once Europe’s largest slaughterhouse, which impacted the air and environment of the community in a pretty pungent fashion.